 - 1 teaspoon chili powder or chili flakes

 - 2 tablespoons cooking oil of your choice

 If you decide to make your own chili oil, you will start with that step.
 Otherwise, skip ahead to directions for the dipping sauce.

 Make the Chili Oil

-- Put chili powder or chili flakes into a heatproof bowl.
+Place the chili powder or chili flakes into a heatproof bowl.

 Make the Dipping Sauce

-- Store in a sealed container in the refrigerator for up to three days.
+The dipping sauce can be stored in a sealed container in the refrigerator for up to three days.

 Add thin strips of ginger or chopped green scallions as a crunchy garnish that also adds flavor.